 I understand signing this form does not commit me to utilizing advocacy services or talk with a Process Advisor.
-I am aware that I can contact the DWC Advocate directly or request a Process Advisor through the Title IX Coordinator at any time.
+I am aware that I can contact the DWC Advocate directly or request a Process Advisor through the Assistant Vice President of Equity, Diversity, and Inclusion at any time.